Palmer penguins and discrete predictors

 draws_matrix <- posterior::as_draws_matrix(draws)

-## (that is, for a value of mu and a value of sigma)
+## (that is, for each combination of mu and sigma values)

 nsamples <- 50